MartinHepperle/Epson-HX-20/assembler/readme.md

 Example: debugging stringrev.asm
 ================================
-This contains BASIC callable USR funtions, so that we have to set up some pseudo parameters for testing.
+This example contains BASIC callable USR functions, so that we have to set up some pseudo parameters for testing.
-In case of the string reversal function we have to prepare a string parameter according to the HX-20 manual.
+In case of the string reversal function we have to prepare a pseudo string parameter according to the HX-20 manual.
 This and its associated data can be enclosed in conditional IFD blocks, so that debugging can be activated by defined a symbol in the assembler